How to write a business plan for a craft beer bar?

 To get visibility on future cash flows

-If your small beer bar runs out of cash: it's game over.
-That's why we often say "cash is king", and it's crucial to have a clear view of your beer bar's future cash flows.
+If your small craft beer bar runs out of cash: it's game over.
+That's why we often say "cash is king", and it's crucial to have a clear view of your craft beer bar's future cash flows.

 So, how can you achieve this?
 It's simple - you need to have an up-to-date financial forecast.

-The good news is that your beer bar business plan already includes a financial forecast (which we'll discuss further in this guide).
+The good news is that your craft beer bar business plan already includes a financial forecast (which we'll discuss further in this guide).
 Your task is to ensure it stays current.

 To accomplish this, it's essential to regularly compare your actual financial performance with what was planned in your financial forecast.
 Based on your business's current trajectory, you can make adjustments to the forecast.

-By diligently monitoring your beer bar's financial health, you'll be able to spot potential financial issues, like unexpected cash shortfalls, early on and take corrective actions.
+By diligently monitoring your craft beer bar's financial health, you'll be able to spot potential financial issues, like unexpected cash shortfalls, early on and take corrective actions.
 Moreover, this practice will enable you to recognize and capitalize on growth opportunities, such as excess cash flow enabling you to expand to new locations.

 To secure financing

-Crafting a comprehensive business plan for your beer bar, whether you're starting up or already established, is paramount when you're seeking financing from banks or investors.
+Crafting a comprehensive business plan for your craft beer bar, whether you're starting up or already established, is paramount when you're seeking financing from banks or investors.

 Given how fragile small businesses are, financiers will want to ensure that you have a clear roadmap in place as well as command and control of your future cash flows before entertaining the idea of funding you.